Everyone is talking about the Humanities House! What’s it all about?

 - A physical space to serve as the campus hub of Humanities activity.
-So we took over the Parsonage, widely considered to be one of the Drury’s most historical and beautiful residential properties.
-We converted it into the Humanities House.
+So we converted one of Drury’s most historical and beautiful residential properties, the Parsonage, into the Humanities House.

 - Central involvement of our students.
-So in addition to serving as the physical location of Drury’s Humanities and Ethics Center, the Humanities House also serves as a 6-person high-impact residential learning experience for our best and brightest Humanities students.
+So in addition to serving as the physical location of Drury’s Humanities and Ethics Center and a site of community outreach,the Humanities House also serves as a 6-person high-impact residential learning experience for our best and brightest Humanities students.

 If you are looking for an interdisciplinary, high-immersion experience, and looking to work very closely with faculty across the departments, this is an experience not to be missed.

 What do some Scholars-in-residence have to say about the Humanities House?

 “I’m incredibly excited for the opportunity to live in the Humanities House.
 In my experience, I’ve often wrestled with ‘big’ questions, like the most frequent, ‘Why are we here?’
 Most people don’t seem to be concerned with these questions, so it’s difficult to know where to turn.
 I hope the Humanities House can serve as the center for these discussions.
 People can come to us and know that, not only are these questions a daily part of lives, but we love talking about them!” – Lexi Brewer